 By becoming a maintainer:

-your word has higher impact when we make decisions
+Your input has higher impact when we are making decisions

 You can become a maintainer by invitation, however the following conditions need to met